 This is especially true for many women who are afraid of being seen as “slutty” or too forward.
 Because of this, women often won’t signal their interest first.
 And they won’t talk about anything sexual until you do.

 In the above story, I finally embraced my sexuality and made the topic of sex out to be fun and no big deal.
-Because of that, the women felt more comfortable and confident about embracing their own sexuality.
+Because of that, the women felt more comfortable and confident about embracing their own sensual side.

-Deep down though, women want and desire sex with the right person, just like men.
+Deep down, women want and desire sex with the right person, just like men.
 Sexual intimacy is at the core of our psychological needs.

 I’m not expecting you walk up to random women with questions women like that.
 That was just me in my silly “pickup artist” days.
 In fact, I’ve found that while that approach can work, you usually get a much stronger response and connection if you wait until later in the conversation.

-Stop waiting for permission to move into intimate topics.
-Very few women are going to lead it there or say “You can ask me about sex now!”
+Unfortunately, very few women are going to lead it there or say “You can ask me about sex now!”
+But if you have the courage to take a shot, women will often get excited to continue exploring these discussions.

 - “So, tell me the truth…”